dhagmann/deliberation-assets/projects/3-way-negotiation/03b_rep_b.md

 Remember, as the representative, you are empowered to commit on behalf of Organization B. It is unclear whether you will have any future dealings with Organizations A and C.

-Your goal is to get the greatest number of points possible for your group in the time allotted.
+Your goal is to get the greatest number of points possible for your organization in the time allotted.
 Remember to refer to the Schedule of Benefits in order to determine how much your organization will get under different agreements.

 ---